junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > (The headache is just the first symptom of infection, they just didn't know yet)

 It's a twenty-hour drive from Lebanon to LA.
 Dean says he can probably make it fifteen if he rushes through the desert and all those desolate roads that don't have any other cars in sight.
-And Sam offers to switch driving for him to have a few hours of close-eyes on the shot gun seat.
-So that saves a lot of time too.
+And Sam offers to switch driving for him to have a few hours of closed eyes on the shotgun seat.
+So that saves a lot of time, too.

-And during the most time of that drive, Cas is either sleeping or rubbing his temple uncomfortably, shifting in the back seat with a frown.
+And for most of that drive, Cas is either sleeping or rubbing his temple uncomfortably, shifting in the back seat with a frown.

 Dean glances at him through the rear mirror from time to time, until he finally can't keep holding his tongue.
 "You alright there, Cas?
 Need anything?"